 - (a) Subscription-based charge: a fixed amount is paid to cover a period of time.
-The frequency at which the subscriber receives the information or alert will be clearly stated.
-The cost of transportation is charged as extra and goes to the operator while the subscription service revenue goes to developer/ the aggregator - (b) Pay per Access: The user pays a fixed amount each time he is given access by the owner or for each download.
-This is usually a pull service in which the subscriber initiates a request for service. - (c) Time-Based Charging: Price paid for the product by subscriber is proportional to time spent in using the application on line e.g. on-line games, chatting etc This is in addition to the air-time or data cost paid to the network operator for the duration of the on-line access.
+The frequency at which the subscriber receives the information or alert will be clearly stated. - (b) Pay per Access: The user pays a fixed amount each time he is given access by the owner or for each download.
+This is usually a pull service in which the subscriber initiates a request for service. - (c) Time-Based Charging: Price paid for the product by subscriber is proportional to time spent in using the application on line e.g. on-line games, chatting etc. This is in addition to the air-time or data cost paid to the network operator for the duration of the on-line access.